 For student safety, lofts, decks, and bed risers are prohibited in all residence halls.

-Alumni, Lankenau, Brandt and 807 Mound St. do not have building-wide AC.
+Alumni, Lankenau, and Brandt do not have building-wide AC.
 However, they have some common area spaces on the first floor that have AC.
 All other halls on campus have AC.

-Each room is equipped with one network port per room for personal computers, as well as wireless network services throughout the residence hall, with the exception of the Promenade East Apartments.
+Each room is equipped with one network port per room for personal computers, as well as wireless network services throughout the residence hall.
+The Promenade Apartments does not have ethernet ports and is only wireless.
 If residents want to connect to wired internet they need to bring their own Ethernet cable.
 A splitter may be used for additional computers to be connected to the port.
 Each residence hall also has a 24-hour computer lab with a printer that utilizes the university’s print quota system.

 All residence hall rooms have been upgraded to receive a customized channel line up with more than 75 channels of entertainment, sports, news, local broadcast, and educational content.
 The service will be broadcast throughout campus and will be provided free to campus residents as a convenience of occupancy.
 All that is necessary to receive the service is a cable-ready television and a coaxial cable to connect the television to the cable outlet in the wall.

 Each hall has kitchen facilities for resident use.
 Microwaves are available in most floor lounges but are not allowed in student rooms (except for Beacon, Guild/Memorial, Kade-Duesenberg German House, and Wehrenberg Halls) because of electrical supply limitations.
-The Uptown East Apartments and Promenade East Apartments have built-in microwaves in each unit.
+The Promenade Apartments have built-in microwaves in each unit.
 Since most other appliances are prohibited, students are encouraged to prepare food in the appropriate kitchen located in each residence hall.